Meera9/responsive-image-strip-gallery-fixed-columns/README.md

 ✅ 📸 Clean, balanced layout for portrait + landscape images
 ✅ ⚡ Fully responsive (works on all devices)
-✅ Fixed number of columns per row (e.g., 5 desktop, 4 tablet, 3 mobile)
+✅ 🧱 Fixed number of columns per row (e.g., 5 desktop, 4 tablet, 3 mobile)
-✅ Clean and modern design using CSS Flexbox
+✅ 🎨 Clean and modern design using CSS Flexbox
-✅ Loads images one-by-one with fade-in animation
+✅ 🪄 Loads images one-by-one with fade-in animation
-✅ Works perfectly when embedded in **Squarespace Code Blocks** ✅ 🧱 Fixed column layout using Flexbox
-✅ 💻 Works in Squarespace, WordPress, or any static HTML site
 ✅ 🧠 100% Vanilla JS — no frameworks required
 ✅ 🔍 SEO-friendly and lightweight
+✅ 💻 Works perfectly when embedded in **Squarespace Code Blocks**

 ---